nosas/blog/performance_classification/article.md

 Balanced datasets are the key to successful classification models.
 Real-world problems, however, do not always have balanced datasets.
-We must understand how accuracy may be misleading in unbalanced classification datasets and tasks.
+We must understand how accuracy may be misleading in imbalanced classification datasets and tasks.

 Imagine we had a binary classifier that predicts whether an image was a cat or dog.
 Our dataset consists of 1000 pictures: 950 cats pictures and 50 dog pictures.